gphilipp/bdd-guide-clojure/README.md

 lein new calculator
 ```

-Create a `features` folder and add a new file named `addition.clj` in that folder with the following content:
+Create a `features` folder and add a new file named `addition-stepdefs.clj` in that folder with the following content:

 ``` gherkin
 Feature: Addition